JeffML/the_blog/content/posts/2019-11-04-netlify-functions-firebase-and-graphql-strung-together-at-last.md

 "build:functions": "yarn --cwd functions/func2 install",
 ```

-Which will install the dependencies needed by each lambda.
+These build steps will install the dependencies needed by each lambda.

-For my projects, I'll be using the Netlify Dev CLI going forward.

 # The Example

-Your homework assignment is to set up a Netlify account and a Firebase account.
-You will also need to grab a Firebase credentials JSON file and put it somewhere in your project (the example uses fake-creds.json, which is FAKE).
-You need to be able to authenticate using Netlify Identity, as well.
+Your homework assignment is to set up a [Netlify account](https://www.netlify.com/) and a [Firebase account](https://firebase.google.com/).
+The app will use [Netlify Identity](https://docs.netlify.com/visitor-access/identity/#enable-identity-in-the-ui) to login to the Netlify service.
+You will also need to grab a [Firebase credentials JSON file](https://firebase.google.com/docs/admin/setup#add_firebase_to_your_app) and put it somewhere in your project (the example uses fake-creds.json, which is **FAKE**, so won't work).

-## About what this does
+## About the application

-I'm a kind of a chess nut, so for this example I'll load in a partial chess openings book (in JSON) into the firestore database.
-In this somewhat contrived example, the book is actually stored with the lambda function, but its loading is triggered by the React client through a GraphQL mutation call.
+Being a geek, I'm building a database of chess openings.
+I have an openings book in a JSON file, from which I'll load the database.
+In this somewhat contrived example, the book is actually stored with the lambda function in the /functions/pgnfen folder (`netlify function:create pgnfen`), however the loading is triggered by the React client through a GraphQL mutation call.

 ## Creating the lambda function

-For the lambda function, I used apollo-server-lambda to serve up the GraphQL API to the Firestore database.
-To talks to Firestore, I'll use firebase-admin.
+I used apollo-server-lambda add a GraphQL API frontend to the Firestore database.
+To talk to Firestore, I use firebase-admin.
 I can get a start on generating this function using `netlify function:create`.
 It will ask me what template I want to use for the lambda function; the correct choice is in blue:

 ![](/media/screenshot-2019-11-05-at-4.39.37-pm.png)